Epigenetic BET-inhibition to combat COVID-19

 For further information please contact:

 This news release may contain certain forward-looking information as defined under applicable Canadian securities legislation, that are not based on historical fact, including without limitation statements containing the words "believes", "anticipates", "plans", "intends", "will", "should", "expects", "continue", "estimate", "forecasts" and other similar expressions.
-In particular, this news release includes forward looking information related to the potential benefit of apabetalone – through its known mechanism of action – in the treatment of patients with COVID-19 and the potential role of apabetalone in the treatment of patients with cognitive disorders, high-risk cardiovascular disease, diabetes mellitus, chronic kidney disease, end-stage renal disease treated with hemodialysis, Fabry disease, peripheral artery disease and other orphan diseases.
+In particular, this news release includes forward looking information related to the launch of a COVID-19 clinical trial program and the various steps of such a program including work performed in a BSL3 laboratory – with additional work with other third-party laboratories to follow – and other in-house laboratory activities, the initiation of an open-label study to assess the safety and effect of a clinical course of oral apabetalone in hospitalized subjects with 2019-nCoV in addition to standard of care and the potential role of apabetalone in the treatment of patients with COVID-19, cognitive disorders, high-risk cardiovascular disease, diabetes mellitus, chronic kidney disease, end-stage renal disease treated with hemodialysis, Fabry disease, peripheral artery disease and other orphan diseases.
 Our actual results, events or developments could be materially different from those expressed or implied by these forward-looking statements.
 We can give no assurance that any of the events or expectations will occur or be realized.
 By their nature, forward-looking statements are subject to numerous assumptions and risk factors including those discussed in our Annual Information Form and most recent MD&A which are incorporated herein by reference and are available through SEDAR at www.sedar.com.
 The forward-looking statements contained in this news release are expressly qualified by this cautionary statement and are made as of the date hereof.
 The Company disclaims any intention and has no obligation or responsibility, except as required by law, to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.